How to Retire Oracle E-Business Suite | Inoapps Cloud Services

 Some assurance of compliance is important because companies looking to migrate to a cloud platform will typically not move the entirety of an Oracle EBS database to their new environment.
 A typical EBS instance will have grown over many years and will inevitably include vast amounts of historical data.
 Much of this data will relate to historical transactions – old customers, suppliers, business units and periods.
 It does not make sense to migrate all of that historical data into the new production instance.
 This is not cost-effective, can lead to data quality issues and ongoing performance issues.
 Most implementation teams will be selective and thoughtful about what data to migrate, rejecting data that will not support ongoing operations or that requires extensive transformation or cleansing, focusing on current transactional data.
 So, an IT management team must choose whether to:

 - Keep Oracle EBS as a legacy platform.
-This will normally be as a “read-only” solution that can be used as a source for audit and historical inquiries.
+This will normally be as a “read-only” solution that can be used as a source for audit and historical enquiries.
 However, this will saddle a company with not just the license and infrastructure cost to retain that legacy instance, but will also require staff with Oracle EBS skill sets to maintain that application and allow access to legacy data to satisfy regulatory requirements.
 This solution will often also remain static, outside the scope of ongoing patches and upgrades.
 This will inevitably lead to an inability to mitigate security vulnerabilities, creating enterprise risk.

 - Extract the required legacy data to a data warehouse solution, and decommission the Oracle EBS instance.
-Many organizations have a corporate data warehouse solution, and it can be beneficial to export the relevant data from the legacy EBS instance into the data warehouse for reporting in the future.
+Many organisations have a corporate data warehouse solution, and it can be beneficial to export the relevant data from the legacy EBS instance into the data warehouse for reporting in the future.
 However, this will usually require a selective extract, transform and load (ETL) exercise which can be complex, time-consuming and expensive.
 However, it is also very difficult to know in advance what specific pieces of data you may need later, and a selective extract runs the risk of not including data sets that are required downstream.
 If it is not migrated in a usable fashion and available for reporting later, there can be serious repercussions.

 Inoapps has engaged with a number of EBS customers who moved their ERP platform to Oracle Cloud Applications and kept their legacy Oracle EBS as a static, read-only system.
 However, they quickly found themselves running into issues with their ability to access data in an unsupported application.
 Lacking patches and updates, the legacy instance became inaccessible and unsecure.
 An instance of enterprise software that cannot be updated, maintained and patched cannot be counted on.
 This is the risk Oracle EBS customers take if they do not have a firm, practical and viable plan for their legacy data.